 Her clinics focus on creating a positive experience for horse and rider, while improving performance without compromising physical, emotional, or mental well being.
 These are often geared toward the Icelandic horse enthusiast but can be easily applicable to an all breed format.
 Mandy teaches 1 to 5 day workshops throughout the year, offering several at The Icelandic Horse Farm.
 She is available for demonstrations, riding lessons, lectures, and clinics.

-She and her husband Walt have a small hobby farm that is home to several horses, a herd of sheep, flock of poultry, 2 Jersey cows, cats Harriet & Teddy, and their dog Ollie.
+She and her husband Walt have a small hobby farm that is home to their two young sons, several horses, a herd of sheep, flock of poultry, 2 Jersey cows, cats Harriet & Teddy, and their dog Ollie.